janw4ld/pandoc-example/pandoc-markdown-example/example.md

 you know that you can use the `center` environment around the `includeimage` to make things look even prettier?
 It's true.
 The control which \LaTeX provides with it is nice.
 Figures are automatically numbered and can be referenced in the text using their label.
+These references are also links to their figures.

 Example: Figure (\ref{fig:lion}) is TeX's picture.